malleemel/Colour-Palette/README.md

 # Colour-Palette

-Colour Palette is a simple application made from Delphi.
+Colour/color Palette is a simple application made from Delphi.
 It can create different colours according to code.
 All colours are shown in DBGrid and can be chosen among three colour code formats: Delphi/C++/HTML.

 If DBGrid cell is clicked, its colour code will be shown in EditBox.